When is the 2020 College Football Playoff Championship? Date, time, television channel, location of the NCAA title game

 Who won the national championship in 2018?

-Clemson won the 2018 national championship by defeating Alabama in the 2019 national college football championship game in Santa Clara, California.
-The Tigers won 44-16, the worst defeat ever given to Nick Saban's Crimson Tide team.
+Clemson won the 2018 national championship for the demolition of Alabama at the 2019 Playoffs Soccer School national championship in Santa Clara, California.
+The Tigers won 44-16, the worst loss ever delivered to Nick Saban's red tide team.
 LSU, meanwhile, has not played for a national title since the 2012 BCS championship game: a 21-0 loss to Alabama.
 The last LSU title came in the 2008 BCS championship game, when he beat Ohio State 38-24.